 - Nerve block catheters to make physical therapy less painful

-Reverse Shoulder Prosthesis Recovery
+Reverse Shoulder Replacement Recovery Time

 After the surgery, the patient will likely need painkillers while he or she recovers.
 The patient will also need to wear a sling around the arm.